top of page

 The noun 'acclaim' has its etymological roots in Latin.
 It is derived from the Latin word 'acclamare,' which combines 'ad,' meaning 'to,' and 'clamare,' meaning 'to shout' or 'to cry out.'
 In its original Latin form, 'acclaim' denoted the act of shouting or crying out in approval or applause, often done in unison by a crowd to express enthusiastic praise.
 Over time, the word evolved to represent not just the act of shouting approval but also the enthusiastic approval or praise itself.
 This etymology underscores the historical practice of expressing admiration and approval through vocal enthusiasm, a tradition that continues in the modern usage of 'acclaim' to convey enthusiastic appreciation and recognition.

-Quiz: Find the meaning of the noun acclaim:
+Find the correct meaning of the noun acclaim:

 Try Again!